igordot/msigdbr/README.md

 install.packages("msigdbr")
 ```

-Releases that are not available on CRAN can be installed from GitHub (specific release or version can be specified):
+Recent [releases](https://github.com/igordot/msigdbr/releases) are not available on CRAN and can be installed from GitHub (specific version can be specified):

 ```{r}
 remotes::install_github("igordot/msigdbr", ref = "v2022.1.1")